 Bright, friendly, down-to-earth people who are both thinkers and doers.
 Working by your side, as consultants and colleagues, to get the right results.

-Home > Unspun > unspun 22 > Be prepared
+Home > unspun > unspun 22 - A time for change > Be prepared

 Helping Unilever streamline its approach to management reporting required careful planning and teamwork…